kemoycampbell/myProperty/docs/DesignDoc.md

 *Maintenance Request Submission*
   * Tenants can submit maintenance requests, attach images if needed and track the status of their requests.

+*Current Balance and Upcoming Payments*
+  * Tenants can view their current balance and upcoming payments.

 ### MVP Features
 # Owner and Property Management